RexRowan/RexRowan/README.md

 ### 📜 Transmission Vector

-I am an embedded meat popsicle pattern within the 4D spacetime manifold that attempted to abstract itself into an outside observer—a move that immediately triggered Lean 4 compiler meltdown:
+I am a frozen meat popsicle pattern within the 4D spacetime manifold that attempted to abstract itself into an outside observer—a move that immediately triggered Lean 4 compiler meltdown:
 ```
 error: unsolved goals / failed to synthesize instance for 'PrivilegedPresent'.
 ```